hmartelb/NSynth-MIDI-Renderer/README.md

 Information about the presets of audio sources that were subsequently used can be matched with the nsynth dataset.

 # Citation
-If you use this code in your research, please cite it as below:
+If you use this code in your research, please cite both projects as below:
 ```
 @software{Martel_NSynth-MIDI-Renderer_2019,
     author = {Martel, Héctor},